 Twelve years after leaving Japan, my mom and dad returned there in 1952 with our family.
 For this reason, my formative years were spent growing up in that country.
 My sister and I spoke Japanese fluently with our playmates and with each other during the years we lived in Tokushima City on Shikoku Island.
 My two brothers attended Canadian Academy in Kobe at that time, and we always anticipated, with excitement, their return home for the holidays.
 In subsequent years, while they were studying at universities in Canada, I thoroughly enjoyed my own boarding school days as a high school student at CA. My sister, too, was able to experience a year of dorm life before my family pulled up our Japanese “roots” and returned to Canada for good in 1962.

 After our return to Canada from Japan in 1962, my mom and dad continued to keep in touch with many of the Japanese Canadian families whom they’d first met in B.C., and others they had come to know for the first time while living in southern Ontario.
 Throughout the remainder of their lives, they continued to treasure the long-lasting friendships that had formed and developed over the years.
-In late 1989, representatives of the Japanese Canadian community nominated my dad for an Honourary Doctorate in recognition of his service to them both during and after the war.
+In late 1989, representatives of the Japanese Canadian community nominated my dad for an Honourary Doctorate in recognition of his service to them during the war, as well as after it.
 He accepted this honour with pleasure and humility at the 1990 spring convocation of his alma mater, Wycliffe College, in the presence of his proud family, supporters and friends.

 May 12, 2013